Ford Ranger 2019 review

 The petrol engine also goes unchanged in terms of horsepower and engine size - that 2.4-litre four-cylinder motor doesn't have a turbo charger, and it produces 94kW (at 5250rpm) and 194Nm (at 4000rpm).
 There's a five-speed manual gearbox, and it's rear-wheel drive only.

-Towing capacity remains at 750kg for a braked trailer and 3100kg for an unbraked trailer for diesel models.
+Towing capacity remains at 750kg for an unbraked trailer and 3100kg for a braked trailer for diesel models.
 Petrols can tow 750kg/1800kg.
-No Triton comes with a towbar standard, and none at the launch were, either - so there's no load carrying or towing review to be found here.
-Stay tuned, though!
+No Triton comes with a towbar standard, and none at the launch were, either - but you can watch our ute comparison to see how the Triton towed compared to the Ranger and HiLux.

 Kerb weight for the Triton dual cab is up to 1992kg for the manual (57kg increase) and 1998kg for the auto (up 63kg).